AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## Gathering Data {#gathering-data}

-The following datapoints can help you plan the migration activities/tasks:
+The following datapoints can help you plan the migration activities or tasks:

 * Total amount of time taken for extraction
 * Total amount of time taken for ingestion
 * Total amount of time taken for Top up extraction
 * Total amount of time taken for Top up ingestion

-As the set of (extraction, ingestion) times are associated with a specific size of migration set, these data points could be extrapolated to come up with a plan.
+As the set of (extraction, ingestion) times are associated with a specific size of the migration set, these data points could be extrapolated to come up with a plan.

-One more important data point to gather is:

-The amount of time that it takes to complete the user mapping ( if this is coupled with content migration)(link tbd).
-It is worth taking it into consideration for more realistic estimates, since this time will be added to the overall extraction timeline and it may not be required to run it during top-ups.
+One more important data point is the amount of time that it takes to complete the user mapping (if this is coupled with the content migration).
+It is worth taking this time into consideration for more realistic estimates, since it will be added to the overall extraction timeline and it may not be required to run it during top-ups.

 ## Migration plan {#migration-plan}

-Based on the datapoints you gathered (see above) , you can create a migration plan that can be integrated into macro project plan.
+Based on the datapoints you gathered (see above), you can create a migration plan that can be integrated into a macro project plan.
 This step will enable all the key stakeholders to visualize and plan around the migration activities.

 Some important details that will influence the migration plan:

-**Total Number of Extractions required**
+**The Total Number of Extractions required**

-* Author and Publish extractions in specific environments are considered as two parallel extractions as they are independent of each other
+* Author and Publish extractions in specific environments are considered as two parallel extractions as they are independent of each other.
-* Number of Top Up extractions based on repository growth in specific time periods
+* Number of Top Up extractions based on repository growth in specific time periods.

 **Total Number of Ingestions required**

-* It is important to capture this item into plan, as an extracted set can be ingested into multiple Cloud Service environments.
+* It is important to capture this item into the plan, as an extracted set can be ingested into multiple Cloud Service environments.
-* Number of Top up ingestions
+* Number of Top up ingestions.
-* Migrating content from the Source Author to the Cloud service Author instance and from the Source Publish to Cloud Service Publish is the best practice to avoid ingesting all the Author content into the Cloud Service Publish
+* Migrating content from the Source Author to the Cloud service Author instance and from the Source Publish to Cloud Service Publish is the best practice to avoid ingesting all the Author content into the Cloud Service Publish.

 For example: